VNWiki/Hugo-VNWiki/content/linux/bottles-compatibility-list.md

 17. Edit "GAMEEXE.INI" and remove `#KOEREPLAYICON.NAME = "koeicon"` if you're using version 1.2 of the patch to avoid getting an error at the start.
 18. Disable "Allow the window manager to decorate the windows" and "Allow the window manager to control the windows" in "winecfg" ("Legacy Wine Tools > Configuration"), run the game then reenable these options.
 It should avoid showing the GNOME bar while allowing for window manipulation.
 19. Import [this file](/texts/io_r2.reg) through the registry editor once the bottle is created (you might have to change the installation path or rename the directory).
+20. Do not change from windowed to fullscreen mode on the main menu (it will crash the game)

 ## Notes